elewa-academy/Fundamentals/docs_src/1-js-30-gallery/README.md

-# Consolidate Practical JavaScript
+# Consolidate JavaScript 30

 For the precourse you completed 8+ projects from the JavaScript 30 and featured each one on your portfolio.
 This means your portfolio is already pretty crowded, and we haven't even started!
-In this code along we will do two things.
+This project has two main objectives:
 1. Consolidate your separate JS 30 solutions into a single landing page
 2. Update your portfolio to feature only this consolidated project instead of 8 separate JS 30 Challenges.